Doris Eaton Travis: Later years

 In 1992, aged 88, Travis graduated cum laude and Phi Beta Kappa from the University of Oklahoma.
 She was awarded an honorary doctorate from Oakland University in 2004 at the age of 100.

 In 1997, she and four former Ziegfeld Girls reunited for the reopening of the New Amsterdam Theatre.
 She later recalled that she was the only one still able to dance.
-The following year, Travis returned to Broadway and the New Amsterdam Theatre, the same venue where she had first appeared in 1918, 80 years earlier, to participate in the Easter Bonnet Competition, a benefit for Broadway Cares/Equity Fights AIDS.
-She became the show's "lucky charm" and an audience favorite, and continued to appear in the production almost every year, often presenting renditions of her old dances to standing ovations from the audience.
+In 1998, Travis returned to Broadway and the New Amsterdam Theatre, the same venue where she had first appeared in 1918, 80 years earlier, to participate in the Easter Bonnet Competition, a benefit for Broadway Cares/Equity Fights AIDS.
+She became the show's "lucky charm" and an audience favourite, and continued to appear in the production almost every year, often presenting renditions of her old dances to standing ovations from the audience.

-In 1999, she made her first film appearance in 69 years with a small role in Man on the Moon with Jim Carrey.
+In 1999, she made her first film appearance in 70 years with a small role in Man on the Moon with Jim Carrey.
 In 2001, she became the last surviving Ziegfeld Girl, following the death of Nona Otero Friedman (April 2, 1908 – August 3, 2001).
-She appeared in several documentaries and interviews about the Ziegfeld Follies and her siblings and colleagues; she also published an autobiography and family history, entitled The Days We Danced, in 2003, turning 100 in 2004.
+She appeared in several documentaries and interviews about the Ziegfeld Follies and her siblings and colleagues.

+In 2003, she published an autobiography and family history, entitled The Days We Danced, turning 100 in 2004.
 In 2006, she was the subject of a photo-collage biography by Pulitzer Prize nominee Lauren Redniss entitled Century Girl: 100 Years in the Life of Doris Eaton Travis, Last Living Star of the Ziegfeld Follies.

-In January 2008, Travis served as the Grand Marshal of the opening parade for the Art Deco Weekend festival in Miami Beach.
-Her last public appearance dancing was the opening of the 2010 Easter Bonnet show on April 27, 2010, with her last public appearance being an interview wth author Stuart Lutz at a Barnes & Noble book store in Manhattan two days later.
+In January 2008, Travis served as The Grand Marshal of the opening parade for the Art Deco Weekend festival in Miami Beach.
+Her last public appearance dancing was the opening of the 2010 Easter Bonnet show on April 27, 2010, with her last public appearance being an interview with author Stuart Lutz at a Barnes & Noble bookstore in Manhattan two days later.

 Death

 On May 11, 2010, Travis died of an aneurysm in Commerce, Michigan, at the age of 106.
-On May 12, the lights of Broadway were dimmed in her honor.
+On May 12, the lights of Broadway were dimmed in her honour.
 She is interred in the Guardian Angel Cemetery in Rochester, Michigan.